 There are no qualifications to be a parent.
 Instead there are badges of honour, of which I have many.
 I fancy myself as a Girl Guide: Bodily Functions badges – I have them all; Teething – I have several; Terrible Twos (even before my daughter reached that milestone) – I’ve a few.
 I’m not looking forward to the rites of passage that will see me awarded my Bullying and Boyfriends badges, but hopefully I have a few years reprieve before they’re due.

-I hope you’ll enjoy reading my posts, and stay with us for our sometimes bewildering – and always astonishing – foray into toddlerhood.
-(If you’d like a little nudge to let you know when I’ve chronicled a new adventure, you can subscribe to email notifications here.)
+I hope you’ll enjoy reading my posts, and stay with us for our sometimes bewildering – and always astonishing – foray into toddlerhood and beyond.
+(If you’d like a little nudge to let you know when I’ve chronicled a new adventure, you can subscribe to email notifications.)

 *These contact details are also correct if you: